 Keep your back straight with chest and shoulders up.

 Drive yourself back up to standing position through your heels, ensuring all points of your foot remain on the floor at the same time.

 Squeeze your glutes at the top.

 Repeat.
 Do 2-3 sets of 15-25 repetitions at a lower weight than you'd normally rep.

-Press-ups target your chest and arms.
+Press-ups, or push-ups (whichever you prefer) target your chest and arms.
 They are fantastic upper body muscular endurance exercises.

 Lie face down on the ground with your hands slightly wider than shoulder width.
 Keep the body straight and the core tight.

 Lower yourself down to the ground by bending arms at the elbows.

 Push yourself off the ground by extending your arms.
 Keep in mind that power should come from the chest and arms; do not use your butt or lower body to raise yourself up.